Posted in Blog, Operations | Posted by Impact Partnership

 You have met with your client, completed an application, and submitted the application for processing.
 Next thing you know, you have an email saying the application is “Not in Good Order.”
 What?!
 How did this happen?
 What did I do wrong?
 Nothing!
 NIGOs are part of the process and even our top producing advisors receive NIGO emails.

 NIGO is an acronym for “Not in Good Order,” which automatically presents a negative connotation.
 No one wants to hear that something they have submitted is not in good order.
 However, NIGOs are the most common implication that occurs with an application.
 Reasons for NIGOs range from missing forms or initials, blank spaces, and even forgetting to fill in the client’s name again on page 17.

 Gulisano estimates that about 19 out of 20 applications will have NIGOs.
 Also, every carrier and product is different.
-Carrier requirements vary too, which can be confusing for any financial professional.
+Carrier requirements vary too, which can be confusing for any financial advisor.

 First, confirm that product training has been completed with the licensing department.
 If you have not completed training for a product and submit an application for business, it will not even be viewed by the carrier until product training is complete.
 Why slow down the process?
 First, complete the training.
 Then, meet with your client to sell the product.

 Finally, now that you are trained to sell that product, it is time to complete the application process.